unmixablebasilisk/centos7-packer-template/README.md

-# STIG-Image-Build
+# CentOS 7 STIG Packer Build
-Packer-based build files for creating a STIGed CentOS7 image.
+Packer-based build files for creating a STIGed CentOS 7 image.

-# CI
+# CI Pipeline
 A docker image is built used contains the neccessary libraries such as Packer, Qemu and OpenStack-cli.
 The build executes inside of a Docker container that will be spun up on a GitLab CI runner (also running in a Docker container).

 # Packer template logic